 It’s the most common type of amplifier and a logical choice for practicing because you don’t need to mess with purchasing a head and a separate speaker.

-The best part of a combo amplifier is that you can plug and play immediately, without worrying about any technical setups.
+The best part of a combo practice amp is that you can plug and play immediately, without worrying about any technical setups.

 The main complaint with combo amplifiers is that you can’t change the speaker configuration, but that’s not a huge deal when it comes to practicing.

-These are five of my favorite practice combos:
+These are five of my favorite practice amp combos:

 - Big sound.
 At 50 watts, this Boss combo amp is suitable for practice or small live gigs.